wgozzard/wgozzard/README.md

 - 👋 Hi, I’m Will
 - 👀 I’m interested in Python, AI, & Machine learing
-- 🌱 I’m currently in the process of completing the capstone course to earn my IBM Certifcation in Data Science
+- 🌱 I’ve completed IBM's Data Science certification course
 - 💞️ I’m looking to collaborate on anything related to Python/Data Science
 - 📫 How to reach me - wgozzard@protonmail.com